graysoncroom/blog/content/posts/making-sense-of-injectivity/index.md

 so obvious to everyone else that the professors at UTD didn't feel the need to elaborate, but I never once had anyone compare these two definitions side by side and explain how the combination of the two requirements is what yields the *one-to-one* property.

-Moreover, many of my peers can't give me straight answers w.r.t. why injectivity is defined this way and not some other way, which I think reflects just as poorly on the education system as it does on these students for not more thinking critically about the way we formalize these concepts.